-- ➤ For Windows XP, click on the [Start] button, and click on [Run...].
-A dialog box will open.
-Enter 'cmd' on the text line and press [Enter] on the keyboard. - ➤ For Vista and Windows 7, click on the [Start] button, and type "cmd" in the "Search programs and files" text box.
-Press [Enter] on the keyboard. - For Windows 8 and 10, press the [Win+X] keys and select "Command Prompt" from the resulting popup.
+- ➤ For Windows 7, click on the [Start] button, and type "cmd" in the "Search programs and files" text box.
+Press [Enter] on the keyboard. - ➤ For Windows 8 and 10, press the [Win+X] keys and select "Command Prompt" from the resulting popup.
 There is no need to run the command prompt as the administrator, so do not select "Command Prompt (Admin)".